SorenTech/legal/master-service-agreement.md

 **OUR OBLIGATIONS TO YOU:**

-By submitting this Agreement and attached Statement of Work, We agree (upon Your acceptance of it) to: (a) Complete all the work described in the section of the Statement of Work titled “Proposed Deliverables”, (b) submit all Deliverables to you for testing an acceptance, as described in the “Testing and Acceptance” section of these Terms, (c) communicate with You regularly regarding the status of the Deliverables and any anticipated delays, expenses, or questions We might have, (d) log our work hours so that we have a record of the work done and a clear basis for Our billing of You, (e) give You notice of any unforeseen circumstances that might affect the Services/Deliverables or cause a delay, (f) give You notice should We elect to assign the Services to a sub-contractor, and (g) provide for you all the rights and titles describes in these Terms.
+By submitting this Agreement and attached Statement of Work, We agree (upon Your acceptance of it) to: (a) Complete all the work described in the attached Statement of Work in a professional and workmanlike manner, (b) submit all Deliverables to you for testing an acceptance, as described in the “Testing and Acceptance” section of these Terms, (c) communicate with You regularly regarding the status of the Deliverables and any anticipated delays, expenses, or questions We might have, (d) provide, upon request, a record of the work done and a clear basis for Our billing of You, (e) give You notice of any unforeseen circumstances that might affect the Services/Deliverables or cause a delay, (f) give You notice should We elect to assign the Services to a sub-contractor, and (g) provide for you all the rights and titles describes in these Terms.

 YOU AGREE THAT WE ARE NOT LIABLE FOR ANYTHING NOT LISTED AS AN OBLIGATION IN THESE TERMS.